adamurban04/Snake/README.md

 **Red apples are for 1 point.
 Cyan apples are 2 points (They teleport you though!).
 Golden apple is the final apple, which appears once you have the required score.**

-I might add music and walls sometime later.
+(might add music and walls sometime later)

-This is the idea right now. 🥷
+This is the idea for now. 🥷